Scott Sharp: History

 Sharp was a competitor in the first IRL race in 1996, driving for A. J. Foyt Enterprises.
 He was the co-champion of the IRL's inaugural season in 1996 along with Buzz Calkins.

-In 1997 two crashes resulting in severe concussions sidelined Sharp until 1998 when he began working with the newly formed Kelley Racing team and sponsor Delphi.
+In 1997, two crashes resulting in severe concussions sidelined Sharp until 1998 when he began working with the newly formed Kelley Racing team and sponsor Delphi.
 At Kelley, Sharp collected eight wins and four pole positions (one being at the 2001 Indianapolis 500).
-He was 3rd in the championship in 2001, but an influx of strong teams from CART meant that Kelley was not one of the strongest teams after that season.
-In 2004 he was down in 13th in the championship with a best finish of 8th — his first winless season since 1998, also ending a run of top 8 championship finishes dating back to 1998.
+He was third in the championship in 2001, but an influx of strong teams from CART meant that Kelley was not one of the strongest teams after that season.
+In 2004, he was down in thirteenth in the championship with a best finish of eighth — his first winless season since 1998, also ending a run of top-eight championship finishes dating back to 1998.

 Kelley Racing folded following the conclusion of the 2004 season.
 In 2005, Sharp, along with Delphi, who had become his personal sponsor, moved to Fernández Racing.
 The switch brought about a small resurgence in Sharp's career and he was once again one of the top drivers in the IRL.
-2005 saw him finish 5th in the championship, collecting a win at Kentucky Speedway along the way.
-However, Sharp struggled through the 2006 season as the team struggled to adapt to the Dallara chassis, and finished 11th in the points standings.
+2005 saw him finish fifth in the championship, collecting a win at Kentucky Speedway along the way.
+However, Sharp struggled through the 2006 season as the team struggled to adapt to the Dallara chassis, and finished eleventh in the points standings.

 For 2007, Sharp joined Rahal Letterman Racing, teaming with sophomore driver Jeff Simmons.
 Mid-season, Simmons was replaced with Ryan Hunter-Reay.
 Sharp brought with him a new primary sponsor, the Patrón Spirits Company, who began as an associate sponsor in 2006.
 His new association with Patrón ended nine seasons of backing from Delphi.
-His best finish of the season was 3rd, which he earned at the season opener at Iowa Speedway and at Michigan International Speedway.
+His best finish of the season was third, which he earned at the season opener at Iowa Speedway and at Michigan International Speedway.
 A highlight of the season was his surprise pole position at Texas Motor Speedway in June, his first pole since 2001.
-He was also able to capture a career-best 6th place in the Indianapolis 500.
-Sharp ended the season 8th in the championship.
+He was also able to capture a career-best sixth place in the Indianapolis 500.
+Sharp ended the season eighth in the championship.

 Sharp returned to the series and competed in the 2009 Indianapolis 500 with Panther Racing.
-He qualified 20th and finished the race 14th on the lead lap.
+He qualified twentieth and finished the race fourteenth on the lead lap.